France national football team: 1950s–1980s

-Under Hidalgo, France flourished, mainly due to the accolades of great players like defenders Marius Trésor and Maxime Bossis, striker Dominique Rocheteau and midfielder Michel Platini, who, alongside Jean Tigana, Alain Giresse and Luis Fernández formed the "carré magique" ("Magic Square"), which would haunt opposing defenses beginning at the 1982 World Cup, where France reached the semi-finals losing on penalties to rivals West Germany.
+Under Hidalgo, France flourished, mainly due to players such as defenders Marius Trésor and Maxime Bossis, striker Dominique Rocheteau and midfielder Michel Platini.
+These players, alongside Jean Tigana, Alain Giresse and Luis Fernández, formed the "carré magique" ("Magic Square"), which would haunt opposing defenses beginning at the 1982 World Cup.
+France reached the semi-finals losing on penalties to West Germany.
 The semi-final match-up is considered one of the greatest matches in World Cup history and was marked by controversy.
 France finished fourth overall, losing the third-place playoff 3–2 to Poland.
 France earned their first major international honor two years later, winning Euro 1984, which they hosted.
 Under the leadership of Platini, who scored a tournament-high nine goals, France defeated Spain 2–0 in the final.
-Platini and Bruno Bellone scored the goals.
-Following the Euro triumph, Hidalgo departed the team and was replaced by former international Henri Michel.
+Platini and Bruno Bellone scored, before Hidalgo departed the team in order for Henri Michel to take over.
 France subsequently won gold at the 1984 Summer Olympics football tournament and, a year later, defeated Uruguay 2–0 to win the Artemio Franchi Trophy, an early precursor to the FIFA Confederations Cup.
-Dominique Rocheteau and José Touré scored the goals.
 In a span of a year, France were holders of three of the four major international trophies.
-At the 1986 World Cup, France were among the favorites to win the competition.
-For the second consecutive World Cup, they reached the semi-finals and faced West Germany.
-Again, they were defeated by Germany but achieved third place with a 4–2 victory over Belgium.
+At the 1986 World Cup, France reached the semi-finals, losing a rematch to West Germany, but achieved third place with a 4–2 victory over Belgium.

 In 1988, the FFF opened the Clairefontaine National Football Institute.
 Its opening ceremony was attended by then-President of France, François Mitterrand.
 Five months after Clairefontaine's opening, manager Henri Michel was fired and was replaced by Michel Platini, who failed to get the team to the 1990 World Cup.